- Urgent Care Services

 I feel like I am swallowing razor blades.

 While there can be many causes of a sore throat, one of the most common reasons is strep throat or just ‘strep’ for short.
-The CDC reports that there are around 11,000-13,000 cases every year.
+The CDC reports that there are millions of cases every year.
 Strep throat is a bacterial infection caused by group A Streptococcus.
 While adults can get strep, it is more common in children ranging from five to fifteen years old.
 It is rare to see strep develop in children younger than three.
 Common symptoms include painful and difficult swallowing, fever, red and swollen tonsils, swollen lymph nodes, and can even include a rash known as scarlet fever.

 Strep A is spread through contact with droplets from an infected person’s cough or sneeze.
 If you touch your mouth, nose or eyes after touching these droplets, you may become ill.
 It usually takes two to five days for someone exposed to the bacteria to become ill.